WLAN-Pi/wconsole/README.md

  - A (compatable) USB to serial cable connected to one the other WLANPi USB port (e.g. Prolific Technology, Inc. PL2303 Serial Port)
  - WLANPi distribution v1.6.1 or later installed on the WLANPi (https://github.com/WLAN-Pi/wlanpi/releases)

-Before attempting to use wconsole, you must ensure you have the correct software packages installed on your WLANPi.
+Before attempting to use Wi-Fi Console, you must ensure you have the correct software packages installed on your WLANPi.
 The packages used are:

  - *isc-dhcp-server* (installed as part of the standard distribution)
  - *hostapd* (installed as part of the standard distribution)